 |Process Improvement||The IT team realized that the key to determining which email rules should be applied was knowing what country the employee resided in.
 That information was not available within the email environment, but it was present in Active Directory.
 Tapping into that AD information solved the problem, here’s how Gimmal Discover helped: The IT director created extended properties within Gimmal Discover to store the AD values for country code and country name.
 Those properties were then added to the query for Data Owners to sync the country identity for each mailbox into Discover.
 Once the country information was present, it could be evaluated during the retention workflows to determine what retention guidelines should be applied.
 As a bonus, the country information in the database also helped trigger some specialized folder operations within the workflows.
 These operations were dependent upon testing the folder name in the language specific to a country (for example, Oberste Ebene des Informationsspeichers)|

-To learn more about how Gimmal Discover streamlined unique business processes in other industries, check out a case study from manufacturing company, American Textile or Point Park University.
+To learn more about how Gimmal Discover streamlined unique business processes in other industries, check out a case study from Point Park University.